Benefits of Metalama over PostSharp

 Higher runtime performance

-By contrast, in PostSharp, aspects were run-time objects that were invoked from your source code.
-To pass the execution context, such as the current instance and method arguments, from the source code to the aspect, PostSharp used heap-allocated objects such as MethodExecutionArgs
+By contrast, PostSharp employs run-time objects that are invoked from your source code.
+To pass the execution context, such as the current instance and method arguments, from the source code to the aspect, PostSharp utilizes heap-allocated objects like MethodExecutionArgs.
+This implementation strategy incurs a performance overhead, which Metalama successfully avoids.

-Thanks to the T# templating technology, it is much easier in Metalama to build high-performance aspects.
-It is also much easier to understand the performance characteristics of an aspect because the generated code is immediately readable by a human.
+Thanks to the T# templating technology, it is significantly easier in Metalama to construct high-performance aspects.
+Additionally, understanding the performance characteristics of an aspect is simplified as the generated code is immediately readable by a human.

 Broader platform support

-Metalama is purely a compiler-based technology.
-It supports any platform that is compatible with .NET Standard 2.0.
+Metalama is a purely compiler-based technology, supporting any platform compatible with .NET Standard 2.0.

-PostSharp, by contrast, is a post-compiler.
-PostSharp is a .NET Framework or .NET Core process that loads the whole assembly generated by the compiler into the runtime and then executes aspects, representing the code model with the System.Reflection
+In contrast, PostSharp is a post-compiler.
+It is a .NET Framework or .NET Core process that loads the whole assembly generated by the compiler into the runtime and then executes aspects, representing the code model with the System.Reflection namespace.

-This necessity for PostSharp to load assemblies into the CLR meant that it could not process projects incompatible with .NET Framework or .NET Core and with the processor of the compiler itself.
-This limitation does not exist in Metalama.
+The necessity for PostSharp to load assemblies into the CLR meant that it could not process projects incompatible with .NET Framework or .NET Core, and with the processor of the compiler itself.
+This limitation is not present in Metalama.

-So, how does Metalama execute aspects, if it does not load the assembly into the compiler process?
-Metalama splits the user code into two subsets: the compile-time code and the run-time code.
-Metalama compiles the compile-time separately as an assembly targeting .NET Standard 2.0, and loads this assembly into the compiler process.
+So, how does Metalama execute aspects without loading the assembly into the compiler process?
+Metalama divides the user code into two subsets: the compile-time code and the run-time code.
+Metalama compiles the compile-time code separately as an assembly targeting .NET Standard 2.0, and loads this assembly into the compiler process.
 The user code, which may be written for any platform, is never executed in the compiler process.

 This new architecture makes Metalama future-proof: Metalama will support any platform that can be coded in C# because Metalama is essentially a compiler or an IDE plug-in, both of which are maintained by Microsoft.